MJSchut/PyRoPy/README.md

 Short instructions.
 Arrow keys to move
-g: pick up items
+- g: pick up items
-i: bring up inventory
+- i: bring up inventory
-q: equip items
+- q: equip items
-w: wear items
+- w: wear items
-d: drop items
+- d: drop items
-e: eat items
+- e: eat items

+---

+Features:
+Randomly generated cave system to explore!

+(Work in progress) Involved creature system.
+Creatures consist of limbs, ai, can equip items and much more.

+Effects system, items or creatures can poison other creatures.

+---

 UPDATE log
 - 0.02: The big one!
 Limb update, right now your character is just a set of hands though.